 Indiana Congresswoman Jackie Walorski's SUV veered into oncoming traffic before deadly crash

-CHICAGO (CBS) -- The car Indiana Congresswoman Jackie Walorski was riding in when she and three others died caused the deadly crash after veering into oncoming traffic, contrary to initial reports that it was the other driver at fault, authorities said.
+The car Indiana Congresswoman Jackie Walorski was riding in when she and three others died was the one that caused a crash when it veered into oncoming traffic, contrary to initial reports that it was the other driver's fault, authorities said.

-The Elkhart County Sheriff's Office originally said a maroon Buick LeSabre headed south on State Road 19 crossed the centerline, and hit the Toyota RAV 4 in which Walorski and two aides were heading north on SR 19 on Wednesday afternoon.
+CBS Chicago points out that the Elkhart County Sheriff's Office originally said a maroon Buick LeSabre headed south on State Road 19 crossed the center line and hit the Toyota RAV 4 in which Walorski and two aides were heading north on Wednesday afternoon.

-Thursday morning, the sheriff's office said, based on new information, it determined its preliminary findings were not correct, and that additional eyewitness and video evidence confirmed it was the RAV 4 which crossed into oncoming traffic "for reasons that are unknown at this time."
+But the sheriff's office said Thursday morning that, based on new information, it had determined that its preliminary findings were incorrect.
+It said additional eyewitness and video evidence confirmed it was the RAV 4 that crossed into oncoming traffic "for reasons that are unknown at this time."

 All three people in the RAV 4 — Walorski, 58; her district director Zachery Potts, 27; and communications director Emma Thomson, 28 — died as a result of their injuries.
 The driver and sole occupant of the LeSabre — 56-year-old Edith Schmucker — also died in the crash.

-Officials said all four people were wearing seatbelts at the time of the accident, and the vehicles' airbags did deploy.
+Officials said all four were wearing seatbelts and the vehicles' airbags did deploy.

-The crash remains under investigation, and the Elkhart County Sheriff is asking any witnesses to contact them at (574) 891-2100.

 Walorski was elected to represent Indiana's 2nd Congressional District, which includes South Bend, in 2012 after serving three terms in the statehouse.
-She was the top Republican on the House Ethics Committee, and served on the Ways and Means Committee.
+She was the top Republican on the House Ethics Committee and served on the Ways and Means Committee as well.

 "She has returned home to be with her Lord and Savior, Jesus Christ," House Minority Leader Kevin McCarthy said in a statement on Walorski's death.
 "Please keep her family in your thoughts and prayers."